 - How can I get my student ID card?

 You can get your UT ID card at the ID Center located at the Flawn Academic Center (FAC).
-Be sure to ask for a proximity ID card in order to gain access to the MPA Lounge (CBA 4.352) and MBA/MPA study rooms (GSB 3.140) in the McCombs School of Business.
-After you have received your card, please send your name and UT EID to the MPA Program Office at: firstname.lastname@example.org to have your card programmed on the first class day.
+After you receive your card and before the first class day, the MPA Program Office will program your card for access to the MPA Lounge (CBA 4.352) and MBA/MPA study rooms (GSB 3.140) in the McCombs School of Business.
 Also note that when you pick up your ID card, your EID will also be upgraded to "high assurance.
 Highly confidential information and transactions are only available with a high assurance EID, such as accessing student loan information and viewing your grades online.

 - Will I receive a business school email account?
 When can I start using this email account?